December 19, 2024, 1:11 pm | Read time: 7 minutes

 Safe Countries in America

-Which Countries are Unsafe?
+Which Countries Are Unsafe?

-Extremely High Security Risk:
+Extremely High Safety Risk:

 - Afghanistan